nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Description:
 * There can be 1 or more options.
 * If a same option is used multiple times, entries matching **either** will be returned as results.
+    * For example: `find appointment n/john n/alex` will match all appointments containing either "alex" or "john" in their names, i.e. both "Meet Alex" and "Meet John" will be matched.
 * All text are case insensitive.

 Options: